thearn/CADRE-old/docs/launch.rst

     :width: 450 px
     :align: center

-Here the component *_pseudo_0()* is the pseudocomponent that computes our objective function expression.
+Here the component **_pseudo_0()** is the OpenMDAO pseudo-component that will be automatically constructed to compute our objective function expression.

 To begin, in a new python file, we first import the libraries that we will use, which includes (among other things) the needed CADRE components, the standard OpenMDAO Component and Assembly classes, and the SLSQP optimization driver.